dimispapa/boulder-comp-api/scoring/scoring.md

 - Asynchronous task processing for handling long calculations
 - JSON storage for detailed calculation auditing
-- Database storage for quick access to rankings
-- Pydantic models for type safety and validation
-- Supabase for data storage and retrieval
+- SQLModel for data storage and retrieval
+- JSON output for audit trail and transparency

 ## Future Improvements